optittm/survey-back-api/README.md

 ## Usage

-You need to run this commnand to install all the dependencies :
+You need to run this command to install all the dependencies :

     pip install -r requirements.txt